code-423n4/2023-10-zksync/docs/Smart contract Section/L1 smart contracts.md

 The L2 counterpart of the L1 ERC20 bridge.

 - `withdraw` - initiate a withdrawal by burning funds on the contract and sending a corresponding message to L1.
 - `finalizeDeposit` - finalize the deposit and mint funds on L2.
+The function is only callable by L1 bridge.

 ### L1WethBridge